maithemewp/mai-engine/README.md

 CSS Custom Properties are different to SCSS variables in that they can be changed at runtime, unlike SCSS variables which are compiled prior to deployment.
 That being said, Custom Properties work with SCSS, as seen in this project.

-Mai Engine only uses CSS Custom Properties where absolutely necessary as to not hinder performance.
-Our goal is to use no more than 100 if possible.

-All CSS Custom Properties are defined in one place in the plugin, the `assets/scss/generic/_custom-properties.scss` file.
-You may be wondering why they are not also defined in the `assets/scss/settings` directory along with the other SCSS variables.
-The reason for this is that CSS Custom Properties output CSS code on the front end, whereas the `assets/scss/settings` directory does not output any actual CSS.
+Mai Engine makes extensive use of CSS Custom Properties to reduce overall file size and allow for easier child theme customizations.
+Global CSS Custom Properties are defined in one place in the plugin, the `assets/scss/base/_globals.scss` file.